onixldlc/mycyberstuff/HTB/horizontall/writeup.md

 - ### wfuzz

-  after looking for hours i finally gave up on finding any other clue on the js file, so instead googled on how to scan or bruteforce a sub domain and voila i found this [page](https://infinitelogins.com/2020/09/02/bruteforcing-subdomains-wfuzz/)
+  after looking for hours i finally gave up on finding any other clue on the js file, so instead googled on how to scan or bruteforce a sub domain, then i found this [page](https://infinitelogins.com/2020/09/02/bruteforcing-subdomains-wfuzz/)

   ![wfuzz how to page](pics/Screenshot_20220116_090623.png)